-- Climate naturally affects the distribution and abundance of tuna
+- climate naturally affecting the distribution and abundance of tuna

-- Climate change under continued high greenhouse gas emissions will change tuna habitats
+- climate change under continued high greenhouse gas emissions causing changes to tuna habitats

-- Climate change reduces nutrients and food availability for tuna
+- climate change reducing nutrients and food availability for tuna

-- Climate change affects the 4 species of tuna differently
+- climate change affecting the four main species of tuna differently

-- Climate change will affect fishing catch and revenue, but there are options
+- climate change affecting fishing catch and revenue, although there are options

-- Decline in coastal fisheries under climate change means tuna is vital for food security
+- decline in coastal fisheries under climate change making tuna vital for food security